usaid-cs/yesterday-i-learned/linguistics.md

 1. Both "Rosetta" and "Rashid" origiinated  from the Coptic (Egyptian) word "Trashit," which was (also) a place name.
 1. "Chlorophyll" is derived from the Greek words χλωρός, chloros ("green") and φύλλον, phyllon ("leaf")
 1. The possessives ending in -on (mon, ton, son) are used with masculine nouns: Mon livre means My book.
 They are also used with feminine nouns starting with a vowel: Mon amie means My girlfriend.
 Feminine possessives are ma, ta, and sa.
-1. French questions insert a -t- between a verb that ends with a vowel and the personal pronoun.
-For example, Comment va-t-il? means How is he doing? **The most formal way of asking a question is to use an inversion**, where the verb appears before its pronoun and the two are connected by a hyphen.
-1. C'est is used when the noun has an article (le, la, l', un or une) or a possessive before it.
-Say: C'est ma femme, not: Elle est ma femme.
-1. The phrase Est-ce que... (literally Is it that...) or est-ce qu' (before a vowel) is often used to start asking a question, in an informal way.
-Est-ce qu'il mange ? means Is he eating?.
 1. [Lent](https://en.wikipedia.org/wiki/Lent) is from Old English *len(c)ten*, meaning Spring.
-1. *Comment t'appelles-tu* is literally how (comment) appelles (call) tu (you).
 1. >'Mischievous'.
 Fucking seriously IT'S NOT mis-CHEEEEE-vee-us.
 1. Wikipedia claims that *Django* was a Romani nickname, meaning "I awake".
 1. Catholicism is pronounced ka-THO-lic-si-sum.